List of A-League Women hat-tricks

-Since the A-League Women's inaugural season in 2008–09 as the W-League, more than thirty players have scored hat-tricks in A-League Women matches by scoring three goals in one game.
-In addition, five players have scored more than three goals in a A-League Women regular season match as well as two in the finals.
+Since the A-League Women's inaugural season in 2008–09 as the W-League, nearly fifty players have scored hat-tricks in A-League Women matches by scoring three goals in one game.
+In addition, five players have scored more than three goals in a A-League Women regular season match.
 The first hat-trick was scored by Sandra Scalzi for Adelaide United in a win over Newcastle Jets.